libai8723/front-end-dev-notes-bignerdbook/index.md

-front-end-dev-notes-bignerdbook
+A Very Chatty Blog of LiBai
 ===

 ## Intro ##
 This is a personal log about learning front end development, mainly about the book <Front-End Web Development The Big Nerd Ranch Guide>.

 and i think the Github Pages is perfect for hosting such a personal log.
+On 2019-09-21, I think I shoud put other blog here.
+For example, vue, react, maven, java Spring boot.

 ## Useful link ##
 [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)